FaizXor/redcore-ai-pc-builder/README.md

 ---

+### What Problem It Solves

+Many beginners want a PC but are afraid of:
+- incompatible parts
+- wasting money on unbalanced builds
+- not understanding technical specifications

+RedCore aims to act like a knowledgeable friend who plans a balanced build automatically.

+---

 ## Modes

 ### Beginner Mode (main)
-A user types what they want in a single text box, and the system generates a full build automatically.
+The user types what they want in one text box and the system generates a full compatible build automatically.

 ### Experienced Mode (power user)
-For users who already know some parts:
-- the user selects key components (ex: CPU and/or GPU) or sets constraints
-- the system auto-completes the rest of the build with compatible parts
+Users can choose key components (for example CPU or GPU) and the system completes the rest of the build with compatible parts.

 ---